ivangsa/ivangsa.github.io/src/content/articles/arcadia/003-event-storming-arcadia-editions.md

 When someone explains a business rule and you ask those two questions, the conversation starts.
 Every time.
 That is the point.

-## Why Event Storming for Arcadia Editions?

-Arcadia Editions is a limited edition board game retailer.
-Scarcity is not a side effect of their business model.
-It is the core of it.
-When a new launch goes live, hundreds of collectors hit the site at the same time, chasing the same twenty copies of a hand-illustrated collector edition.

-**Trust is the product.** A client who clicks reserve needs to know that copy is theirs until they finish.
-If it is not, they are gone.
-Not just from this launch.
-For good.

-Event Storming puts business experts and technical experts in the same room to talk about exactly that.
-How do you build trust in the checkout process?
-What has to be true for a client to feel safe?
-What happens when it breaks?

-What happens if two customers try to buy the last copy at the same time?
-What happens if payment fails after we already reserved the stock?
-What happens if a customer starts checkout and never finishes?

-These are not edge cases.
-For Arcadia Editions, during a launch, these are the normal cases.

 ## The flow we discovered

 When a customer places an order, the first thing that matters is stock.